gamerson/liferay-blade-cli/com.liferay.blade.upgrade.liferay70/src/com/liferay/blade/upgrade/liferay70/BREAKING_CHANGES.markdown

 - `util-taglib to com.liferay.util.taglib`
 - `util-slf4j to com.liferay.util.slf4`

-You can use `Correct Automatically` to fix it.
+Additionally, you can use the `Correct Automatically` feature in Code Upgrade Tool to fix it.

 #### Why was this change made? [](id=why-was-this-change-made-105)